ANtlord/gdb_study/README.md

 ```
 list n,m - show code from n line to m line.
 list 'myclass::method' - show code of mehtod.
+break filename:n - set breakpoint to file on the line with number specified by n
+del n - delete breakpoint with number specified by n
+run args - start program with arguments
 ```